NORD Summit 2026 Banner Ad

 A diagnosis of Adie syndrome can be made by a thorough clinical evaluation and a detailed patient history.
 A complete eye examination by an ophthalmologist is recommended.
 An eye doctor may use water-downed (diluted) pilocarpine to test the pupil’s reaction.
 Pilocarpine, given in the form of eye drops, is a drug that causes the pupils to grow smaller (constrict).
 In individuals with Adie syndrome, the affected pupil, which does not constrict in response to light, will constrict in response to dilute pilocarpine (0.05 – 0.1%) to which a normal pupil would not constrict.
 If the pupil dilation is caused by contact with scopolamine or atropine, the pupil will not constrict even to higher concentrations (0.5 – 1%) which cause normal pupils to constrict vigorously.

-An eye doctor may use a slit-lamp, a device that allows an eye doctor examine the eyes under high magnification, to detect segmental paralysis and a flattened border of the pupil so that the pupil appears irregularly-shaped.
-In some instances, worm-like (vermiform) movements of the iris can be seen under slit-lamp examination.
-In most cases the pupil seems slightly ‘ovally’ distorted.
+An eye doctor may use a slit-lamp, a device that allows them to examine the eyes under high magnification, to detect segmental paralysis and a flattened border of the pupil so that the pupil appears irregularly shaped.
+In some people, worm-like (vermiform) movements of the iris can be seen under slit-lamp examination.
+In most people, the pupil seems slightly distorted to an oval shape.

 • < Previous section